|

 Supplementary Services

-Fully-Paid Stock Lending: Both offer it.
+Fully-Paid Stock Lending: Both do it.

-DRIP: Both firms support it.
+DRIP: Both offer it.

 IPO Access: Only Robinhood.